Candice Swanepoel Poses In The Jungle In Skimpy Orange One-Piece On Instagram

 According to the post’s geotag, Candice’s photo was captured in Kenya.
 Taken from a side view, the model posed among several thin trees with green leaves.
 The 31-year-old stunner wore a barely-there orange one-piece swimsuit with a massive cutout in the center that put her chiseled stomach on full display.
 The top of the swimwear stretched upward and just barely covered her chest, leaving a bit of underboob exposed.
 It was held together only with thin ties around her neck.

 The bottom of the suit featured a high-waisted and V-shaped cut that did nothing but favors for the model’s long, lean, and tan legs.
-The back of the suit included a cheeky, or thong, cut, putting the model’s pert derriere on display.
+The back of the suit included a cheeky cut, putting the model’s pert derriere on display.

 Candice revealed in the post’s tags that the one-piece came from her own swimwear line, Tropic of C.

-Candice’s blond and brown locks were pulled back into a loose and messy braid, with a few strands framing her face.
+Candice’s brown, highlighted locks were pulled back into a loose and messy braid, with a few strands framing her face.
 She sported a natural makeup look, which included darkly contoured cheeks and darkened brows.
 With one knee bent forward, Candice flashed an attitude pose by placing a fist on her hip and staring off-screen.

 In the caption, Candice pulled lyrics from The Tokens’ classic 1961 hit, “The Lion Sleeps Tonight,” which was popularized in Disney’s 1994 film, The Lion King.